exhuma/puresnmp/docs/contributing.rst

 * Is everything I do with SNMP correct?
 Is my handling of the bytes sent and read from the network compliant with the SNMP standard?
-* Any security concerns (really no my domain of expertise)?
+* Any security concerns (really not my domain of expertise)?
 * Are there performance gains to be gained somewhere?